 Once you pass through the checkpoint that leads to West Bank, it’s hard not to come across Cake$ artworks.
-He was born under the weight of an increasingly oppressive Israeli occupation.
+He works under the weight of an increasingly oppressive Israeli occupation.
 His mission?
-To fight with stencils and paint to affirm his rights and existence.
+Fight with stencils and paint to affirm Palestinians rights and existence..

 With your works you turn Palestine into a playground where children play with barbed wire and bombs, but they are always happy.

 «Barbed wire is part of my life, starting from childhood.
 It always made me feel trapped, physically and mentally.
 You know, it was intended to gather the cows in the same place in order not to scatter them and constantly reminds us that for some people we are nothing but meat.
 In my stencils I see the barbed wire as a limitation of childhood.
 Children in Palestine have no freedom, even though they have done nothing wrong.
 Because of the occupation, they have no infrastructure, spaces to play in, nothing to be happy about.
 Despite that, with their childhood imagination they only see the positive side.
 Children lack the conception of the external world and they do not understand things like race or nationality.
 It is a distinction made by those who have the power: adults.»

 Your technique is very effective: one-level stencil, black, with a powerful message.

 «It’s important for me to say something important.
 You know, according to the idea of Will Gompertz where the artist is an entrepreneur, with art one tries to embellish and in general to make some money.
 This is Palestine, an open-air prison.
 I don’t paint on the wall to make it beautiful, I do it because I have a message to say.
 A black stencil on a white background is an almost natural decision if you want to create something that has a powerful meaning.
 My art does not focus only on this conflict, but approaches the theme of childhood and paternity, like the commitment of parents who want a better future for their children and the wounds caused by living in a hostile environment.»